jgoerzen/docker-logitech-media-server/README.md

 (Omit the `-mysql` from both commands if you have a MySQL server elsewhere that you will connect to.)

+# Ports

+By default, this image exposes a HTTP server on port 80, HTTPS on port 443, and also exposes port 81 in case you wish to use it separately for certbot or another Letsencrypt validation system.
+HTTPS will require additional configuration.

+Ampache is exposed at path `/ampache` on the configured system.

 # Source